 As for some quick background on how we met, Lisa and I have known each other since middle school, and lost touch after high school.
 But on a fateful day when I was looking for piano lessons, she happened to have some room in her private studio.
 I reached out and for the past two years, we’ve become the best of friends, empowering and encouraging each other to pursue our business aspirations.

-So, keep on reading to learn more about Lisa and how she is able to run multiple side hustles while also being present at home with her three kids and husband.
+So, keep on reading to learn more about Lisa and how she is able to run multiple side hustles while also being present at home with her three kids.

 1. Lisa Badal’s Bio

 Lisa Badal is the founder of the Orchestra Academy, a Monday orchestra program in School District 27J.
 She also runs her own private music studio and accompanies the choirs at Prairie View High School.
 She has a Bachelor of Music in K-12 Instrumental Education with a String Emphasis from Brigham Young University.
 She has played professionally on both of her primary instruments—violin and piano—and has adjudicated several festivals and competitions.
-She has been married for 15 years and has 3 kids, ages 11, 9, and 6.
+She has 3 kids, ages 11, 9, and 6.